vitormcruz/sandbox/README.md

 ## General TODO

 ### Validation
-1- Use apache validation instead of implementing generated validations by hand 2- Generalize error message build
+2. Generalize error message build
-3- Create a new failure that provides more information of the error, such as the aspect been tested 4- Optimize method generation to occur only one time 5- Consider hierarchy
+3. Create a new failure that provides more information of the error, such as the aspect been tested
+4. Optimize method generation to occur only one time
+5. Consider hierarchy
-6- Consider validation of an object that depends of the validation of other object (circular dependency) 7- Avoid running tests again if nothing changed
+6. Consider validation of an object that depends of the validation of other object (circular dependency)
+7. Avoid running tests again if nothing changed
-8- Parallel running???
+8. Parallel running???

 ### Test generator
-1- Generalize Test name build
+1. Generalize Test name build
-2- Optimize method generation
+2. Optimize method generation
-3- Optimize method generation to occur only one time 4- Consider hierarchy
+3. Optimize method generation to occur only one time
+4. Consider hierarchy